aspose-slides-cloud/aspose-slides-cloud-docs/slides/developer-guide/working-with-document/convert-powerpoint-documents-to-other-file-formats/downloading-a-presentation-in-a-specified-format-from-a-storage/_index.md

 ---
-title: "Downloading a Presentation in a Specified Format"
+title: "Downloading a Presentation in a Specified Format from a Storage"
 type: docs
-url: /downloading-a-presentation-in-a-specified-format/
+url: /downloading-a-presentation-in-a-specified-format-from-a-storage/
 weight: 30
 ---